MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/create-enhanced-sla.md

 > [!NOTE]
 >
-> Enhanced SLAs have been deprecated and replaced with Unified Interface SLAs <br><br>More information: [SLAs in web client are deprecated](deprecations-customer-service.md#sla-items-in-web-client-are-deprecated)
+> Enhanced SLAs have been deprecated and replaced with Unified Interface SLAs. <br><br>More information: [SLAs in web client are deprecated](deprecations-customer-service.md#sla-items-in-web-client-are-deprecated)

 1. [!INCLUDE[proc_permissions_custsvcmgr_sysadmin_and_customizer](../includes/proc-permissions-custsvcmgr-sysadmin-and-customizer.md)]